PepiZlatev/Battleships/README.md

 My project for the Spring Fundamentals course at SoftUni.
 (May 2022)

-## How it works:
+## :hammer_and_pick: How it works:
-- Anonymous user:
+- Anonymous users:
   * can register
   * can login in case of existing account

+- Logged usersr:
+  * can add ship
+  * can fight another user's ship

 ## Screenshots: